SamBouwer/any-docker/README.md

   * docker
   * docker-compose

-You can do so by running
+You can do so by running:

 ```bash
 apt update